 - Service learning is required for all majors at Daemen College which is congruent with the mission of many medical schools.

-- Internship opportunities with local vet clinics, animal shelters, wildlife rehabilitation facilities, and zoos.
+- Internship opportunities with vet clinics, animal shelters, wildlife rehabilitation facilities, and zoos in and around Buffalo, NY.

 - Core concentrations in health policy can set you apart from other pre-veterinary students.